mohammed-adil/Web-Designing-Workshop-Codes/README.md

 All source codes of the Web Designing Workshop done at glug pace are available here.

 ## Workshop Session One
-The basics of Web development was taught during this session like different types of websites, different feilds of web developemnt and how to get started with web development.
+The basics of Web development was taught during this session like different types of websites, different fields of web development and how to get started with web development.

 ## Topics Covered in this session:
 - Creating first HTML file or web page.